matter-labs/zkvyper-bin/README.md

-# ZKsync vyper compiler binaries
+# ZKsync Vyper compiler binaries

 This repository contains current and historical builds of the ZKsync Vyper (`zkvyper`) compiler binaries.